-In the Menu Pane, select ☐ Resources.
-The RESOURCES page displays.
+1. In the Menu Pane, select D Resources.

 - 2. The following options are available: - Filter Resources: create and save a new filter or select / edit an existing filter. - Connectivity: Any Status, Connected, Disconnected. - Connected: at least one proxy protocol can be connected. - Disconnected: all proxy protocols are disconnected. - Enter a search term to filter the results.
 The AND operator is used if more than one search term is entered.
 To enter a multi word search phrase, enclose them in double quotes.